Lab 8: Geospatial visualizations

 departures = d3.rollup(trips, v => v.length, d => d.start_station_id);

-Now, we want to add arrivals, departures, totalTraffic properties to each station, which we can do like this after both stations and trips have loaded:
+Now, we want to add arrivals, departures, totalTraffic (which is just the sum of arrivals and departures for a given station) properties to each station in the stations array we have previously defined, which we can do like this after both stations and trips have loaded:

 stations = stations.map(station => {